PLEASE NOTE: This book is currently being rewritten chapter for chapter.

 Kil blew gently on his nephew’s head, ruffling his ebony hair.
 “Lift your pretty little face, will you?”

-The child giggled and peaked over his hand that was still twisted in the soft black velvet.
+The child squealed and peaked over his hand that was still twisted in the soft black velvet.
 “Will Uncle Kil make the water dance then?”

 Kil lifted his hand, using minimal energy to pull a small orb of water from the stream, bringing it to float in front of the little boy.
 “Why don’t you make it dance?”